Blanking

 Thickness

-Thickness is usually set at full thickness of 1/16” less, producing a hit or miss surface.
+When blanking, the thickness is usually set at full thickness of 1/16” less, producing a hit or miss surface.
 Much of the rough surface is removed from both faces, taking off any mill/kiln dust and dirt as well as making the board uniform thickness.

 MachineOperation